 SECTION 5.
 That publication shall be made in the office publication of the City of Corpus Christi as required by the City Charter of the City of Corpus Christi.

 SECTION 6.
-This ordinance shall take effect upon and after publication of this ordinance.
+This ordinance shall take effect on October 1, 2018.